kevinsfernandes/kevinsfernandes/README.md

 - 👋 Hi, I’m Kevin Fernandes (@kevinsfernandes)
 - 👀 I’m interested in Chess, Sports (playing basketball and soccer and watching some basketball) and reading about productivity.
-- 🌱 I’m currently learning MERN: MongoDB (and PostgreSQL), Express, React, Node.
+- 🌱 I’m currently working on MERN: MongoDB (and PostgreSQL), Express, React, Node, except with the React.
-- 💞️ I’m looking to collaborate on anything someone thinks I could help out on that is either really interesting or where can provide value to someone.
+- 💞️ I’m looking to collaborate on anything someone thinks I could help out on that's interesting or where can provide value to someone.
 - 📫 The best way to reach me is via email. kfernandes (then that at character we all know) followed by gmail and the familiar com ending with a period before it.

 <!---